Sound energy

 Computer mouse

-Sound energy example - computer mouse
+Sound energy example - Computer mouse

-Clicking a computer mouse generates sound energy | Image: Stock photo[●]
+Clicking a computer mouse generates sound energy | Image: Pixabay

 A mouse click generates sound energy through the mechanical action of pressing and releasing a computer mouse button.
 When a user clicks the mouse button, a mechanism inside the mouse, such as a microswitch, is engaged.
 The clicking sound is produced as the switch rapidly opens and closes, creating vibrations that travel through the mouse structure and into the surrounding air as sound waves.
 The pitch and volume of the click may vary based on the mouse design and the type of switch used.
 Mouse clicks illustrate the intentional conversion of mechanical energy into sound energy during computer interaction.